I worked with Google in 2015, and learned a few “best practices” about how

 Failures need to be investigated so you can learn from them and avoid making the same mistake in the future.
 Any time you create a program there are eventually going to be human errors, perhaps a cavalcade of human errors.
 Firing the developer for a bug after code-review and QA approved their work isn’t going to fix anything.
 If there’s an error in the workflow that causes people to step on each other’s toes or causes stress for the team it needs to be discussed to avoid repeating the same problem in the future.
 If somebody made a mistake they might not have even known, it’s just not possible to predict everything software’s going to face in the real world.
 Learn from your mistakes, don’t point fingers to find a scapegoat, and shrug — fix it.

-Meetings need itineraries, start/end times, and people need to stick to them.
-Creating an agenda for a meeting in a shared doc allows everybody to put a blurb/links to their issues to discuss during the meeting.
-A meeting can go 5 minutes over, but shouldn’t go much further, schedule additional meetings if more discussion is required.
+Meetings are weekly or as-needed, have itineraries and pre-defined start/end times, and people need to stick to them.
+Creating an agenda for a meeting in a shared Google Doc allows everybody to put a blurb/links to their issues to discuss during the meeting, and keeps an important log of decisions made in previous meetings.
+A meeting might go 5 minutes over but not much further, additional time is scheduled if any overflow demands attention, if not it’s pushed to the next week’s agenda.
 This agenda can even be edited any time during the meeting if something that warrants further discussion comes up.
 It’s great for avoiding bad meeting formats like “Random Story Time” or “Pages of Meaningless Numbers.”
-The agenda keeps meetings from being a waste of time, if you want to waste time schedule a “Sync Up” meeting with a small group and enjoy.
+The agenda keeps meetings from rambling, time if a valuable resource, if you want a more informal chat over a game of pool or whatever, schedule a “Sync Up” meeting, you don’t always need a room or a laptop to be productive.
+Everyone was always available and helpful over Google Chat & all the small stuff got settled without

 Google isn’t its Mythology

-Google is pretty much like every other company on the planet, except with more people and more money.
-They make a bunch of neat tools (for themselves first – eating their own dogfood) but don’t have anything super special to prevent problems with clients, communication, workflow, or staffing.
+Google is pretty much like every other company on the planet, except with more of everything.
+They make a bunch of neat tools (often for themselves first – eating their own dogfood) but don’t have anything super special to prevent problems with clients, communication, workflow, or staffing.
 Managers and teams have opportunities to discuss and modify how things work, but everybody has their own style and they’re allowed to work with it.
-There were no trick questions at my interview, they had me do FizzBuzz and some regexes.
+There were none of those “brain teasers” interview questions they were once famous for that many businesses still ask.
+Google banned them because they didn’t help, they had me do FizzBuzz and some regexes.

 The Caste System

 I’ve read things before about the heirarchy of employees at the big G, but first-hand I saw FTEs, Interns, then there’s TVCs (Temps, Vendors, Contractors) — each gets a different colored badge.
 Interns get a specific problem to solve.
 FTEs get to drink beers, ride scooters, invite guests, go to off-site events, and even get Christmas gifts.
 TVCs get none of that, for legal reasons.
 I was a contractor, not a Google employee, as part of their orientation I was told I worked “at” and for the benefit of Google, but very specifically not “for” Google.
-At every single event that the entire office was invited to another TVC would ask if we were allowed to be there, We were never expelled.
+At every single event that the entire office was invited to another TVC would ask if we were allowed to be there, but we were never expelled or reprimanded.
+Everyone has access to free gourmet meals & unlimited coffee, soft drinks, and snacks.

 It’s just business